chalmers-revere/2018-wasp-summer-school/flashing/README.md

 2. Goto bbb folder
 `cd /root/bbb`

 3. In there, you will find a .env file containing all configuration settings for the kiwi platform regarding the motors.

+* `cat .env`

-The particular setting of our interest is the offset first value.
+The particular setting of our interest is the OFFSETS first value.
 Change the value from 0.0 to 0.01 for example.
 Positive value on offset will steer it to left.
+Change the values using nano for example

+* `nano .env`

 4. Once changing the value reload the microservices `docker-compose -f bbb.yml down`